Emilio de' Cavalieri: Life

 In the 1590s, while still in Florence, Cavalieri produced several pastorales (a semi-dramatic predecessor to opera, set in the country, with shepherds and shepherdesses as common characters).
 In addition to his musical activities, he was employed as a diplomat during this time, assisting in papal politics, including buying the votes of key cardinals for the elections of popes Innocent IX and Clement VIII who were expected to favour the Medici.

 During the 1590s he made frequent diplomatic trips to Rome, remaining active in the musical life there, and was connected with the Congregation of the Oratory of St Philip Neri.
 He premiered his famous Rappresentatione di Anima, et di Corpo... in February 1600; this piece is generally held to be the first oratorio.
 According to Roman records the piece was produced twice that year at the Oratorio de Filippini adjacent to Santa Maria in Vallicella, and was witnessed by thirty-five cardinals.

-In 1600 Cavalieri produced Euridice, one of the first operas, by Jacopo Peri (libretto by Ottavio Rinuccini); this was part of an elaborate set of festivities for the wedding of Henry IV of France and Maria de' Medici.
+In 1600 Cavalieri produced Euridice, one of the first operas, by Jacopo Peri (libretto by Ottavio Rinuccini); this was part of an elaborate set of festivities for the wedding of Henry IV of France and Marie de' Medici.
 Unfortunately for Cavalieri, he was not given control of the main event, the production of Il rapimento di Cefalo—his rival Giulio Caccini took over from him—and he left Florence in anger, never to return.

 Emilio de' Cavalieri died on 11 of March 1602 in Rome.
-He is buried in Cappella de' Cavalieri in Santa Maria in Aracoeli.
-Emilio de' Cavalieri tomb disappeared during renovations in XVIII century.
+He is buried in Cappella de' Cavalieri in Santa Maria in Ara Coeli.
+Emilio de' Cavalieri tomb disappeared during renovations in the 18th century.
 In March 2002 a replacement plaque commemorating his burial was placed in the chapel.
-The plaque states:
+The plaque states, in translation: